AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

             * For **CITE**: A single `svd_y.inverse_transform()` is applied.
             * For **Multiome**: A two-step inverse transform is applied: first `umap_y.inverse_transform()`, followed by `svd_y.inverse_transform()`.

+The final score of this pipeline is 0.564051
+---
 ### Other Pipelines Tried
 We previously tried standalone VAE models, GRU networks, and ResNet, but abandoned them due to poor performance.